 Interface Select the interface on which network traffic will be captured.
 Do note that loopback interfaces cannot be selected for a network capture, to avoid capturing decrypted SSL proxy traffic.
 Max. duration (sec) Specify the maximum duration of the packet capture.
 This value cannot exceed 172800 seconds, i.e., 48 hours.
 The capture will automatically stop once the maximum duration is reached, unless another parameter stops the capture before that.
 Max. no. of packets Specify the maximum number of packets that can be captured.
 This value must not exceed 2147483647.
 The capture will automatically stop once this number is reached, unless another parameter stops the capture before that.
 Packet size limit You can set a limit for the size of captured packets.
 Packets that exceed this size will be truncated.
 A value of 0 makes it possible to capture full packets.
 This value must not exceed 262144.
 TCPDump filter If you have selected TCPDump filter, only the TCPDump filter field appears.
 Enter the filter in the field.
 If you have selected Filter creation wizard, several fields will appear.
 Fill in only the fields needed for your capture.
 Transport protocols: enter the transport protocols (TCP, UDP, ICMP, etc.) involved in the capture.
 Network protocols: enter the network protocols (IP, IP6, ARP, etc.) involved in the capture.
 Bimap: this checkbox is selected by default and makes it possible to to apply the same Host, MAC address and Port values in the source and destination.
 Unselect this checkbox to access the Source and Destination tabs.
 Hosts: enter the IP addresses of the hosts involved in the capture.
 MAC addresses: enter the MAC addresses involved in the capture.
-Motte the ports involved in the capture.
-If source and Destination tabs.
-If source and the capture.
-Mate addresses: enter the the transport produced in the capture.
-Mate addresses: enter the the transport of the capture.
-If the ports: enter the ports involved in the capture.
-If the ports: enter the ports involved in the capture.
-If the ports: enter the ports involved in the capture.
+MAT addresses: enter the capture.
+MAT addresses: enter the the capture.
+MAT addresses: enter the the capture.
+If set the ports involved in the capture.
+If set the Equal to or Different from attribute according to what you wish to capture.
+Click on the icon next to the text zone to change the attribute.